 The course introduces to the theory of Markov chains, in discrete and continuous time, and Lévy processes.
 These are nowadays considered essential probabilistic instruments which should be part of a modern statistician's toolbox.
 As an illustrative application, some time will be devoted to introduce the basics of Markov chain Monte Carlo methods, with a few examples of the most widely used algorithms.

-A module of the course, included in the overall courseload, will be taught by visiting professor Pierre Jacob (Harvard University, USA) on Probability couplings and Monte Carlo (cf. International visiting professors).
+A module of the course, included in the overall courseload, will be taught by visiting professor Paul Jenkins (University of Warwick, UK) on Simulation and inference in population genetics (cf. International visiting professors).

 Results of learning outcomes

 Knowledge and understanding: after the course, the student will have a sufficient knowledge of discrete time markov chains, continous time Markov chains, of the basic Monte Carlo sampling schemes and Markov chain Monte Carlo algorithms, and of Levy processes.
 The student will know the main properties of these objects and how to prove these formally.

 Applying knowledge and understanding: the student will be able to manipulate the mathematical objects seen in the course in order to elicit and prove their properties, for example verifying its reversibility; finding its stationary distribution, etc. The student will also be able to construct a Markov chain Monte Carlo algorithm for a problem at hand (of comparable difficulty to those analysied in class) by choosing and appropriately adapting one of the strategies seen in class.
 The acquired knowledge will suffice for reading and understanding independently a research article on topics coherent with the course contents.